ryanabx/team6-safelivingapp/README.md

 7. Make sure to read tutorials for how to do things in Django!

 ## Migrate Database (Django Backend)
-1. Run "python manage.py makemigrations"
+1. Run `python manage.py makemigrations`
-2. Run "python manage.py migrate"
+2. Run `python manage.py migrate`

 ## Build/Test Software (Django Backend)
 1. Make sure you are in the virtual environment.
 You will see a (venv) in your shell if you are in the virtual environment.